eclipse-openj9/openj9/doc/compiler/MicroJIT/SideTables.md

 # Register Stack

-The register stack contains the number of stack slots contained in each register used by TR's Linkage.
+The register stack contains the number of stack slots contained in each register used by TR's linkage.
 This allows for MicroJIT to quickly calculate stack offsets for interpreter arguments on the fly.